 Flights are ready for two weeks in Thailand!
 But not a single other thing is planned.
 We could wandering from noodle food stall to food stall for two weeks as far as anything has been arranged.
-I like to get the flight in the books first though, then worry about the detail later.
+I like to get the flight in the books first though, then worry about the details later.
 Not to mention, I’m used to last-minute trip for work, so having several months to plan something feels like an insane luxury.

 I am super tempted to keep the trip going and book Delhi to Bangkok flights, as India has been the place I want to experience for a long time.
 But I want to give a proper timeline to each place I visit, so I can really immerse in the destination and hopefully learn a bit about my new surroundings in a respectful way.